githubpiyush/incubyte/README.md

 I have used python 3.9.5 for this assignment.

 There were some conflicts in the datatype given in the table and the sample file.
-SO i have give you two folders which has almost same scripts with slight changes which i thought is correct.
+SO I have given you two folders which has almost same scripts with slight changes which I thought is correct.

 Common things:
   config.py :